haruki1309/opensource---blog-website/readme.md

 ### Versioning

 The current version is v.1.0.
-We will try to develope more in future.
+I will try to develope more in future.

 ## Authors

 - Bùi Trung Tín - 16521239

-Contact us by email: trungtin0904@gmail.com
+Contact me by email: trungtin0904@gmail.com